 Humanistic therapy helps individuals access and understand their feelings, gain a sense of meaning in life, and reach self-actualization.

 Humanistic therapy adopts a holistic approach to human existence and pays special attention to such phenomena as creativity, free will, and human potential.
-It encourages viewing ourselves as a "whole person."
+It encourages self exploration and viewing oneself as a "whole person."

-In humanistic therapy, there are two widely practiced techniques: gestalt therapy (which focuses on thoughts and feelings "here and now" instead of root causes) and client-centered therapy (which provides a supportive environment in which clients can reestablish their true identity).
+In humanistic therapy, there are two widely practiced techniques: gestalt therapy (which focuses on thoughts and feelings here and now, instead of root causes) and client-centered therapy (which provides a supportive environment in which clients can reestablish their true identity).

 Goals of Humanistic Therapy

-Another key element is unconditional positive regard is one of the key elements of humanistic psychology.
-Unconditional positive regard refers to the care that the therapist needs to have for the client, which is characterized by warmth, acceptance, and non-judgment.
+Another key element is unconditional positive regard, which refers to the care that the therapist needs to have for the client.
+Unconditional positive regard is characterized by warmth, acceptance, and non-judgment.
 This ensures that the therapist does not become the authority figure in the relationship, and allows for a more open flow of information, as well as a kinder relationship between the two.
-A therapist practicing humanistic therapy needs to show a willingness to listen and ensure the comfort of the patient where genuine feelings may be shared but are not forced upon someone.
+A therapist practicing humanistic therapy needs to show a willingness to listen and ensure the comfort of the client by creating an environment where genuine feelings may be shared but are not forced upon someone.

 Types of Humanistic Therapies